devops-works/slowql/cmd/slowql-replayer/README.md

 #### Progress bar

-If the progress bar bother you, you can hide it with `-hide-progress`.
+If the progress bar bothers you, you can hide it with `-hide-progress`.

 #### Databases kinds